jaw1999/rtlsdr_scanner-dump1090/readme.md

 - **SDR Controls:**
   - **Center Frequency (MHz):** Set the central frequency for monitoring.
   - **Sample Rate (MHz):** Adjust the sample rate to balance between frequency resolution and bandwidth.
-  - **Gain:** Select from available gain settings to optimize signal reception, including an auto gain option.
+  - **Gain:** Select from available gain settings to optimize signal reception.
   - **FFT Size:** Choose the FFT size for spectrum analysis (512, 1024, 2048, 4096).
   - **Averaging:** Configure the number of averages to smooth out the spectrum display.
   - **Color Scheme:** Select from various color schemes (Viridis, Plasma, Inferno, Magma, Cividis) for both spectrum and waterfall plots.